-In Song #1: Uite asa as vrea sa mor (This is how I’d like to die), Taler sings a Romanian song to the trees, ferns and birds in a German forest.
-Sung in her mother tongue with relish and mischief, Taler performs this drinking and dying song accompanied by a series of gestures and finger snaps, the mark of quiet applause and approval.
+In Song #1: Uite asa as vrea sa mor (This is how I’d like to die), she sings a Romanian song to the trees, ferns and birds in a German forest.
+Sung in her mother tongue with relish and mischief, Taler perform this drinking and dying song accompanied by a series of gestures and finger snaps — the mark of quiet applause and approval.
 If snapping could speak it might say, “Yes!
 I feel your pain”.
 Besides, you can’t clap and hold a drink at the same time.

-In Song #3, currently in pre-prodcution, Taler performs Romania Romania, a Yiddish song that speaks of a bygone era full of food, wine, and celebration.
-To encapsulate the relationship of the past to the present, and future, the video is shot inside Berlin’s Gipsformerei, the world’s largest plaster cast replica workshops, where sculptures are remade though molds and plaster, and at the Theater Im Delphi, one of the best remaining examples of a silent film theatre.
-The song Romania Romania describes the simple pleasures of eating, drinking, and dancing with friends and family.
-The song harks back to what was once considered the golden age of Romania when, between the two world wars, Jewish and Romanian culture blossomed through prosperity and progress despite continued discrimination.
+In Song #3, Taler performs Romania Romania, a Yiddish song that speaks of a bygone era full of food, wine, and celebration.
+The work is shot inside Berlin’s Gipsformerei, the world’s largest plaster cast replica workshop, where sculptures are remade though molds and plaster, and at the Theater Im Delphi, one of the best remaining examples of a silent film theatre.
+The song harks back to what was once considered the golden age of Romania when, between the two world wars, Jewish and Romanian culture blossomed, despite continued discrimination.
 Although the song is about a specific place, the name Romania and the specific foods could easily be replaced by places more recently destroyed by wars.
 These wars, fought in the name of nationalism, propriety and vengeance, leave people’s homes and lives destroyed and displace them into the absurd.
 A song of joy becomes a song of mourning.